Daniel Ivankovich: Blues

 Ivankovich started playing classical violin as a young child, and took up the guitar in high school.
 While he was in medical school at Northwestern, the director of the animal laboratories there was L.C.
 Thurman, who also co-owned the South Side blues club Checkerboard Lounge.
 Ivankovich started going there twice a week, jamming with and learning from such blues luminaries as Junior Wells, Buddy Guy and Magic Slim.
 He played in Otis Rush's band when he was 18, and had a stint as Rush's bandleader.

 Ivankovich and his longtime musical collaborator "Killer" Ray Allison are founding members of the Chicago Blues All-Stars, and are the group's principal instrumentalists and vocalists.
 Ivankovich provides vocals and plays electric guitar.
 Ivankovich and Allison recorded an unreleased album together in the mid-1980s, while Ivankovich was on a hiatus from medical school.
 They founded the Chicago Blues All-Stars in 2007.

 Ivankovich is known as the Right Reverend Doctor D, as well as Dr. Dan and Chicago Slim.
 He has played alongside many Chicago blues and rock musicians, such as Chuck Berry, James Cotton, Bo Diddley, Buddy Guy, Homesick James, Magic Slim, Hubert Sumlin, Eddie Taylor and Junior Wells.
 He is endorsed by Carparelli Guitars, GHS Strings and Rocktron amplifiers.

 In 2013, the Chicago Blues All-Stars released the album Red, Hot & Blue on Azure Music, with Ivankovich on guitar and vocals.
 The band also features guitarist/vocalist Allison, singer Anji Brooks, Carl Copeland on bass, Daron Walker on drums, harmonica player Scott Dirks, keyboardist Roosevelt Purifoy, Jr., and a brass section with Johnny Cotton on trombone, Kenny Anderson on trumpet and Garrick Patton on saxophone.
 The band plays Chicago clubs including Buddy Guy's Legends, Kingston Mines and Rosa's.

 In 2015, Ivankovich was inducted into the Chicago Blues Hall of Fame at the Master Blues Artist level.
 In 2016, he was emcee of the Blues Today Music, Media & Health Summit in Chicago, an event addressing financial and medical difficulties of local blues musicians.

-Ethnomusicology

-Ivankovich is a guitar historian and ethnomusicologist who specializes in guitars made in Chicago.
+Ivankovich is a guitar historian who specializes in guitars made in Chicago.
 He has spent decades amassing a collection of Chicago-built guitars from the 1930s to the 1960s, when the city was a leader in guitar making.
 His collection includes guitars from all the major Chicago manufacturers, including National, Supro, Harmony, Kay and Silvertone.

-Personal life

-Ivankovich lives in Glenview, Illinois, with his wife, Dr. Karla Ivankovich (née Carwile).
-Ivankovich has six children, four from a previous marriage, and two from his wive's previous marriage.
-He is 6-foot 10-inches tall and wears a size 17 shoe.